junsulee75/db2whconfig/README.md

-# DB2 Warehouse auto configuration reference script
+# DB2 Warehouse automated installation

 These are scripts originally written for creating DB2 warehouse (local) environment on IBM internal test provisioned systems.
 Sharing these for users who are interested in automating the steps.